HangfireIO/Hangfire.Documentation/quick-start.rst

 Configuration
 --------------

-After installing the package, :doc:`add or update <configuration/owin-bootstrapper>` the OWIN Startup class with the following lines:
+After installing the package, add or update the OWIN Startup class with the following lines:

 .. code-block:: c#